scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 A TRC contains policy information about an ISD and acts as a distribution mechanism for the trust anchors of that ISD.

-Each TRC is digitally signed and the syntax used to sign and encapsulate the TRC payload is the Cryptographic Message Syntax (CMS) as defined in {{RFC5652}}.
-The signed TRC payload is of the CMS signed-data content type, as defined in Section 5 of {{RFC5652}}, and encapsulated in a CMS `ContentInfo` element, as defined in Section 3 of {{RFC5652}}.
+Each TRC is digitally signed using the Cryptographic Message Syntax (CMS).
+The signed TRC payload uses the CMS signed-data content type as specified in Section 5 of {{RFC5652}}, and is encapsulated in a CMS `ContentInfo` element, as defined in Section 3 of {{RFC5652}}.

-For detailed information on the general syntax definitions of the Cryptographic Message Syntax, see sections 3 and 5 of {{RFC5652}}.

 #### SCION-specific rules